Helena Rutherfurd Ely: Biography

-Helena Rutherfurd was born on September 28, 1858.
+Helena Rutherfurd was born on September 28, 1858, one of five children from the marriage of Charlotte Livingston (1825–1894) and John Rutherfurd (1810–1871), a coal and railroad industry executive, and president of the Board of Proprietors for East New Jersey and the New Jersey Historical Society.

-At Meadowburn, Ely created formal and cottage gardens on five acres of the estate's grounds which served as the basis for a series of three books on gardening in which she favored perennials.
+At Meadowburn, she created formal and cottage gardens on five acres of the estate's grounds which served as the basis for a series of three books on gardening in which she favored perennials.
 Her first book, A Woman's Hardy Garden (1903) sold 40,000 copies and was reprinted 16 times before going out of print in 1930.
 The book was widely heralded as the most influential practical garden book written by an American woman.

 Her books promoted an informal and sensual style, which moved away from the Victorian practice of bedding out showy annuals in formal gardens.
 They gave permission to individuals to do physical garden work due to her social position; and encouraged women to garden.

 In 1904, Ely was one of the founding members of the Garden Club of America and was one of its first vice presidents.

-Helena Rutherfurd Ely (Fairchild) died on May 18, 1920.
+Helena Fairchild died on May 18, 1920, aged 61.
 She was buried in Warwick Cemetery in Warwick, New York.
 She received fan mail and queries from fellow gardeners 20 years after her death.